Dictionary » Nouns » Faith – Meaning, Definition, Synonyms and Antonyms

 • She has faith that things will get better in the future.

-• Having faith in yourself is key to achieving success.
+• Having faith in yourself is key to achieving success during a tough season.

-• His unwavering faith in his friends kept him going through difficult times.
+• His unwavering faith in his friends kept him steady through a difficult project and tight deadlines.

 Faith Synonyms